• Skip to primary navigation

 Add this recipe to your weekly meal prep routine so you have something homemade, healthy and ready to go for snacks during the week.
 Or even for a quick breakfast.

-Store the completed cooled scones in a covered container in the refrigerator if you want to keep for more than a day or two.
-I like to wrap them individually and freeze for on-the-go snacks.
-They will keep in the freezer for 3 months.
+Store the completely cooled scones in a covered container in the refrigerator if you want to keep them for more than a day or two.
+I like to wrap them individually and freeze them for on-the-go snacks.
+These walnut scones will keep in the freezer for 3 months.

 walnut and seed scones